 Interest income represents interest on our demand deposits.
 Our interest expenses consist primarily of interest expenses with respect to short-term and long-term borrowings from banks and other lenders.
-For the years ended December 31, 2007, 2008 and 2009, we had net interest expenses of RMB321.9 thousand, RMB6.3 million and RMB29.9 million (US\$4.4 million), respectively.
+For the period from June 6, 2006 to December 31, 2006, we had net interest income of RMB7.0 thousand.
+For the years ended December 31, 2007 and 2008 and the nine months ended September 30, 2009, we had net interest expenses of RMB321.9 thousand, RMB6.3 million and RMB19.6 million (US\$2.9 million), respectively.

-Subsidy Income
+Government Subsidy Income